 The study also showed that 80% of respondents felt more festive when they could smell familiar scents at Christmas.
 Younger generations were more influenced, with twice the amount of 25-34 year-olds agreeing that such scents would encourage them to stay in a store longer than those 65 years and over (65% against 33%).

 Scent also works fast, and is the quickest way to change somebody’s mood or behaviour – vitally important when potential customers enter your store.
 Encouraging them to enter is a different matter altogether.

 Working on the ‘multiplier’ effect

-The addition of the right scent to a retail environment can have a much stronger impact than simply changing the décor.
-Research has found that that shoppers’ particularly enjoy festive music when paired with festive scent, and when music and scent are congruent, they act in partnership to bring a real sense of the holiday season.
-It has also been found that consumers have higher evaluations of the retail environment if the mix of sensory inputs is right.
+Now you’ve enticed consumers into your store, research has found that shoppers particularly enjoy festive music when paired with festive scent.
+When music and scent are congruent, they act in partnership to bring a real sense of the holiday season.
+Consumers will also have higher evaluations of the retail environment if the mix of sensory inputs is right.
 As ever, the sum is greater than its parts.

 These functions should work simultaneously, engaging all of the human senses at once.
 Creating sensory signatures across multiple senses will enhance the effects of individual elements and forge a bigger impression.